XuyangAbert/DECALF/README.md

 # My Paper Title

-This repository is the official implementation of [Deep Active Learning using Clustering-based Sampling for High-dimensional Image Classification].
+This repository is the official implementation of [A deep active learning approach for label-efficient image classification using density-based clustering], which is currently submitted to the Springer Pattern Analysis and Applications Journal.

 ## Requirements